Kinship Circle

 IRENE MAY CAUSE FLOODING IN MID-ATLANTIC STATES: According to the National Hurrican Center, storms have unloaded 5-10 inches of rain on mid-Atlantic U.S. states.
 New England has accumulated 1-5 inches.

 IRENE PLOWS THROUGH PUERTO RICO: Puerto Rico, an island U.S. territory, experienced its worst floods in recent history.
 The disaster may force them to open a reservoir, releasing waters that could harm 7,000+ people.
 Initial reports show extensive damage to trees and power lines, with over 800,000 homes without electricity.
 Kinship Circle will continue to monitor this situation for information about animal victims.
+DISASTER RESPONSE VOLUNTEER spacer

-1. Independently trained volunteers with experience in disaster rescue, animal handling, sheltering, animal first aid, veterinary, photography and documentation, leadership skills.
+1. Independently trained volunteers skilled in disaster rescue, animal handling, sheltering, animal first aid, veterinary, photography/documentation, leadership.

 2. Flexibililty to travel to disaster zones for 1-2 weeks.

-3. Team players who follow FEMA Incident Command System and Kinship Circle protocol.
+3. Team players to follow FEMA Incident Command and Kinship Circle protocols.

 4. Self-sustainability in rugged post-disaster settings.